pragma-/pbot/doc/VirtualMachine.md

        <PBot> hello

 ## Adding additional VMs
-You may add as many virtual machines as your system can handle.
-Edit the [`vm-exec.json`](../applets/pbot-vm/host/config/vm-exec.json) configuration file to do so.
-Then use the `-vm=...` option to select them with the `sh`, `cc`, etc, commands.
+You may add as many virtual machines as you like.
+The virtual machines can exist on different physical machines.
+Edit the [`vm-exec.json`](../applets/pbot-vm/host/config/vm-exec.json) configuration file with the details (IP addresses of remote machines hosting the virtual machines, etc).
+Then use the `-vm=...` option to select the machine with the `sh`, `cc`, etc, commands.

 For instance, if you create a FreeBSD VM and have added it to [`vm-exec.json`](../applets/pbot-vm/host/config/vm-exec.json) with an alias of `freebsd`: